Omega-3 fatty acids

 - Eicosapentaenoic acid (EPA)

+Long-chain omega-3 fats – EPA and DHA – have been shown to have positive health benefits in reducing the risk of heart disease and stroke.
+In the absence of dietary EPA or DHA, the body can convert ALA into DHA but the process is not very efficient.
+First, the ALA goes through a process of being lengthened and reconfigured, initially forming EPA which can then be converted into DHA.
 Once eaten, the body turns ALA into DHA and EPA, though not very efficiently - some estimates say the conversion is as low as 5%.
 So many dietitians recommend we focus most of our efforts on consuming DHA and EPA fatty acids.

 Sources of omega-3 fatty acids

-Good oily fish sources of omega-3 include:
+Good oily fish sources of long chain omega-3 fats EPA and DHA include:

 - Tuna (fresh or frozen, some canning processes removes omega-3)